 Having a blog might make you more attractive to media, particularly if you’re sharing your opinions rather than just information.
 The media often is looking for a personality, not just information.

 To find blogs, you can go to Google Blogs or Technorati.com and type the search term “divorce” or “divorce lawyer”.
 This will give you lots of blogs to look at for ideas and information.

 Some tips for blogging:

-1. Know what “key words”people are searching for and write at least some of your blogs using those search terms.
+- Know what “keywords”people are searching for and write at least some of your blogs using those search terms.

 So let’s talk about press releases.

 Most people don’t think they have something to say that’s newsworthy -and yes, press releases should be newsworthy, otherwise nobody will pay any attention to them.

 However, if you are writing articles, writing a blog, and are actively making a contribution to your profession, you should have some opinions, announcements, thoughts, and ideas that you can express through a news release.

 • If you are ever appointed to anything

 • If you ever get recognition by your peers, a charity you belong to, or an association you belong to